edithatogo/mars/docs/IMPLEMENTATION_COMPLETE_CELEBRATION_FINAL.md

 ## 🎉 CONCLUSION

-**pymars v1.0.0 represents a mature, production-ready implementation that:**
+**mars v1.0.0 represents a mature, production-ready implementation that:**

 ✅ **Maintains full compatibility** with the scikit-learn ecosystem ✅ **Provides all core functionality** of the popular py-earth library